jakobgetz/arch-setup/arch-cheatsheet.md

-ls -a <location>    // shows ALL files in folder ls -l <location>    // shows files in a "long list" format ls -i <location>    // shows the filesnames with their Inode numbers locate <filename>   // find a specific file in the system
+ls -a <location>    // shows ALL files in folder ls -l <location>    // shows files in a "long list" format ls -i <location>    // shows the filesnames with their Inode numbers dirname <filename>  // get the directory name of a file readlink <filename> // get the absolute path stat <filename>     // get information like size about a file
 ```
 ### creating stuff
 ```